All Products

 Yes

-The path of the OSS file or folder.
+Specifies the path of the OSS file or directory.

-When you specify the path of an OSS folder, follow these rules.
-Otherwise, queries may fail or return abnormal results.
+When you specify an OSS directory path, follow these rules.
+Otherwise, query failures or unexpected results may occur.

-• All files in the folder must be in the same format.
+• All files in the directory must have the same file format.

-• All files in the folder must have the same number of fields, field order, and field data types.
+• All files in the directory must have the same number of fields, field order, and field types.

-When you create a partitioned external table, set LOCATION to the parent directory of the partition.
-For example, the path of an OSS file is oss://testBucketname/testfolder/p1=2023-06-13/data.csv.
-In this case, you must set LOCATION 'oss://testBucketname/testfolder/' to create a partitioned external table that uses p1 as a partition key column.
+When you create a partitioned external table, set LOCATION to the parent directory of the partitions.
+For example, if the OSS file path is oss://testBucketname/testfolder/p1=2023-06-13/data.csv, you must specify LOCATION 'oss://testBucketname/testfolder/' to create a partitioned external table with p1 as the partition key column.

 Important

-• When you create a Hudi external table, make sure that a Hudi metadata file, which is the .hoodies file, exists in the specified path.
+• When you create a Hudi external table, make sure that a Hudi metadata file named .hoodies exists in the specified path.

-• If you set auto.create.location=true, an OSS folder is automatically created if the path specified by LOCATION does not exist when you create a partitioned external table.
+• If you set auto.create.location=true and the path specified by LOCATION does not exist when you create a partitioned external table, the system automatically creates an OSS directory.

 type